khoa-klaytn/klay-lottery-frontend/packages/uikit/README.md

-# 🥞 Pancake UIkit
+# 🥞 SweepStakes UIkit

-Pancake UIkit is a set of React components and hooks used to build pages on Pancake's apps.
+SweepStakes UIkit is a set of React components and hooks used to build pages on SweepStakes's apps.
 It also contains a theme file for dark and light mode.

-***Note**: In case you want to use the older version of the Pancake UIkit, you should install @sweepstakes-libs/uikit, instead, but we recommend using the latest version of the UIkit.*
+***Note**: In case you want to use the older version of the SweepStakes UIkit, you should install @sweepstakes-libs/uikit, instead, but we recommend using the latest version of the UIkit.*

 ## Setup

 ### Providers

-Before using Pancake UIkit, you need to provide the theme file to uikit provider.
+Before using SweepStakes UIkit, you need to provide the theme file to uikit provider.

 ```
 import { UIKitProvider, light, dark } from '@sweepstakes/uikit'